 Extreme provides end-to-end LAN switching solutions that meet the requirements of enterprise LANs by providing increased performance, scalability, policy-based quality of service, ease of use and lower cost of ownership.
 Our products share a common ASIC, software and network management architecture that enables both Layer 2 switching and Layer 3 routing at wire speed in each of the desktop, segment, server and core areas of the LAN.
 Because our products are based on industry standard routing and network management protocols, they are interoperable with existing LAN infrastructures.
 We offer policy-based quality of service that controls the delivery of network traffic according to pre-set policies that specify priority and bandwidth limits.
-All of our switches include integrated web server software that allows the switch to be management software utilizes integrated web server software that allows simplified management from any locally connected computer, or remotely over the Internet.
+All of our switches include integrated web server software that allows the switch to be managed from any browser-equipped desktop.
+In addition, our Java-based enterprise management software utilizes integrated web server software that allows simplified management from any locally connected computer, or remotely over the Internet.